Residence Permits in Germany

 Images from the Bundesamt für Migration and Flüchtlinge

 All foreigners from outside the EU who wish to remain in Germany for longer than three months must obtain a residence permit (Aufenthaltstitel), of which there are now two types.
-You can apply for a residence permit at the local Foreigners Office (Ausländerbehörde) if you are in Germany on valid visa.
+In certain circumstances you may be able to apply for a residence permit at the local Foreigners Office (Ausländerbehörde) if you are in Germany on a valid visa.
+Contact the local Foreigners Office for more information about this.
 (It’s important to know that a visa is not really a residence permit.
 Visas are normally issued for a limited period of time, for a very specific purpose, and normally have strict conditions regarding the length of stay as well as the number of times you can leave and re-enter Germany over the life of the visa.)

 Citizens from some countries (including the USA, Canada, Australia, Japan, Israel, New Zealand and Switzerland) are allowed entry into Germany without a visa and may apply for a residence permit while in the country.
 If you don’t come from any of these countries a visa can be issued by a German embassy or consulate in your country of residence.
 It may also be possible to directly apply for a residence permit at the embassy or consulate in your country.